 The thing I absolutely love about this backpack is that it can hold an insane amount of gear.
 Yes, it’s a tiny pack, but do you see those molle panels?
 Those babies alone can hold more gear than your average suitcase!
 I’m obviously exaggerating, but the panels are really convenient for carrying bulky gear.

-Which lets you use this backpack more.
-And you will want to do that, when you feel just how comfortable it is.
+Which lets you use this hydration pack more.
+And you will want to do that when you feel just how comfortable it is.
 With the padded and ventilated backpanel and harness, the Marchway Tactical Backpack manages to stay breathable even in scorching summer heats.

 Another thing I like about this pack is that there’s also space for tools and gear inside the actual bag.
 With multiple zippered pockets, you will be able to carry so much more than just the hydration reservoir, making this an excellent option for people who like having a lot of items handy on their rides.

-There are three backpacks in each range, with a capacity range of 1.5 liters to 7 liters.
+There are three hydration packs in each range, with a capacity range of 1.5 liters to 7 liters.
 I personally find the 1.5-liter and the 3-liter backpacks too small, so I will focus on the 7-liter versions of these backpacks, which have some unique features.

 One of those is a vertical zip compartment with multiple slip pockets for easy tool organization.
-The hipbelt is also exclusive to the largest Kitsuma and Katari packs.
-But that’s fine, since you really don’t need a hipbelt on a 3-liter pack.
-There are also the stretch side pockets, which are missing only on the 1.5-liter packs.
+The hip belt is also exclusive to the largest Kitsuma and Katari hydration packs.
+But that’s fine since you really don’t need a hip belt on a 3-liter pack.
+There are also stretch side pockets, which are missing only on the 1.5-liter packs.

 Obviously, this also means that the smallest of the three packs is only compatible with hydration bladders up to 1.5 liters.
 Nothing bigger is going to fit inside the backpack, so I definitely wouldn’t recommend it to people who are just getting into mountain biking.
 But if you just want something simple and lightweight to take on really quick rides, it might just be the best option for you.

 Additionally, the hydration reservoir you get with this pack is a 3-liter lumbar one.
-Which means that this pack is only compatible with other lumbar reservoirs; if you prefer using elongated hydration bladders, you might want to skip this backpack.
+This means that this hydration pack is only compatible with other lumbar reservoirs; if you prefer using elongated hydration bladders, you might want to skip this backpack.

 Another downside of the backpack is its weight.
 At 2.3 lbs, it’s the heaviest mountain biking packs featured here.
 Actually, the Drifter is heavier than backpacks that have a much larger capacity than it, which is not that great.

-But, this is also one of the few backpacks that has a padded and ventilated hipbelt, which will keep the pack secure to your body.
+But, this is also one of the few backpacks that have a padded and ventilated hip belt, which will keep the pack secure to your body.
 There’s also a sternum strap that doubles as a whistle, so you can be both comfortable and safe when you are wearing this Dakine backpack.